An $\Omega$-Result for the Counting of Geodesic Segments in the Hyperbolic Plane: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank his PhD advisor, Yiannis Petridis, for suggesting the problem, and for his advice and patience.
 The author was supported by University College London and the Engineering and Physical Sciences Research Council (EPSRC) studentship grant EP/V520263/1.
+The author was also supported by the Swedish Research Council under grant no.2016-06596 while in residence at Institut Mittag-Leffler in Djursholm, Sweden during the Analytic Number Theory program in the spring of 2024.
+Finally, the author would like to thank the Max Planck Institute for Mathematics in Bonn, for its hospitality and financial support.